SeaPickle754/pyglet-ball-game/README.md

 # notes:
 - don't run setup.command.
 That's for python 2.
 All it does is just run get-pip.py
-- that background you see is Geany, a super helpful editor that that supports almost every language including obselite ones like D and Latex.
+- made and tested on a Mac.
+No gurantees for OSes like Linux and Windows.